MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 ok      github.com/MaksimDzhangirov/backendBankExample/gapi     0.565s
 ```

-They all passed! both the "OK" case and the "InternalError" case.
+They all passed!
+Both the "OK" case and the "InternalError" case.

 Awesome!